renpy/renpy/sphinx/source/3dstage.rst

     :tpref:`zpos`, and :tpref:`rotate` are inverted, providing the effect of positioning the camera rather than the child.

-    As the perspective transformation assumes it's aligned wiht the window, it doesn't make sense to reposition it using :tpref:`xanchor`, and :tpref:`yanchor`, or properties that set those, such as :tpref:`anchor`, :tpref:`align`, :tpref:`center`, etc.
+    As the perspective transformation assumes it's aligned with the window, it doesn't make sense to reposition it using :tpref:`xanchor`, and :tpref:`yanchor`, or properties that set those, such as :tpref:`anchor`, :tpref:`align`, :tpref:`center`, etc.